LascauxZelia/sieve/README.md

-# sieve
+# SIEVE Pipeline
 SIEVE is a bioinformatics filters-analysis pipeline for assembly, binning and annotation of metagenomes from EBI public database (database mining) or local user data.

 Introduction
 ============

 SIEVE is a bioinformatics filters-analysis pipeline for assembly, binning and annotation of metagenomes from EBI public database (database mining) or local user data.

 Please check the documentation here: <https://rdv-sieve.readthedocs.io>

 Pipeline summary